-Maggie (Dakota Johnson) is her overextended assistant who has little time for herself and is not in high-fashion like her gold-lamé loving boss.
+Maggie (Dakota Johnson) is her overextended assistant who has little time for herself and is not into high-fashion like her gold-lamé loving boss.
 A natural introvert, it is clear that Maggie is happier behind-the-scenes.
-She is all about the music like her DJ dad.
+She is all about the music, like her DJ dad.
 For Maggie, the love of music is not about the glitz and glamour of stage performing or the challenge of sustaining a celebrity profile.

 The film juxtaposes the two styles throughout, highlighting the clash between the old and the new guard in the music industry.
 At one point, Maggie tries to give Grace a music makeover, but the results are disastrous.
 Grace Davis is not interested in following trends or changing her style to appeal to a new audience, and is confident in who she is and what she represents.

 Grace Davis is at the transition point of her decades long career: Should she rest on her past glories with previous hits and take a prestigious Las Vegas residency (as her management pushes her to do) or take a chance and write new original music that could flop (as Maggie urges her to do)?

 Constantly on call as Grace's assistant, Maggie's wardrobe is practical, affordable, and flexible.
 For example, her Margot hoops by Bonheur seen throughout the film are $58, lightweight, and ultra-versatile.
 Unlike Grace, she does not have time to shop for 150 pairs of shoes.
 To her, work is the most important thing and pursuing her ambitions of becoming a music producer in a harsh, mostly male industry.
 Runway fashion must take a backseat.
 Maggie even looks shell-shocked when she discovers the price of Grace's $3,000 Saint Laurent jacket.